Codecademy/docs/content/go/concepts/operators/operators.md

 Bitwise operators manipulate the individual bits of their numeric expressions.

 - `&` Binary AND Operator.
-Takes two expressions, `(A & B)`, result will have a bit set if the corrisponding bit in each expression is set.
+Takes two expressions, `(A & B)`, result will have a bit set if the corresponding bit in each expression is set.
 - `|` Binary OR Operator.
-Takes two expressions, `(A | B)`, result will have a bit set if eather expression has the corrisponding bit set.
+Takes two expressions, `(A | B)`, result will have a bit set if either expression has the corresponding bit set.
 - `^` Binary XOR Operator.
-Takes two arguments, (A ^ B), result wil have a bit set if only one corrisponding bit is set between the two expressions.
+Takes two arguments, (A ^ B), result wil have a bit set if only one corresponding bit is set between the two expressions.
 - `<<` Binary Left Shift Operator.
 Takes two arguments, (A << B), result will be the first argument with its bits moved to the left the number of positions specified by the second.
 - `>>` Binary Right Shift Operator.
 Takes two arguments, `(A >> B)`, result will be the first argument with its bits moved to the right the number of positions specified by the second.